qownnotes/web-companion/README.md

 application for GNU/Linux, macOS and Windows, that (optionally) works together with the notes application of [**ownCloud**](https://github.com/owncloud/notes) or [**Nextcloud**](https://github.com/Nextcloud/notes).

-The extension currently works for Google Chrome and Mozilla Firefox.
+The extension is currently tested for Google Chrome and Mozilla Firefox.

 ## Features